John Birdsall (politician, born 1802): New York

+Texas

 In 1837, he removed to Houston, then the capital of the independent Republic of Texas, and resumed the practice of law there.
 The same year, he was appointed Attorney General of the Republic of Texas.
 In November 1838, he was appointed by President Sam Houston as Chief Justice of the Supreme Court of the Republic of Texas, to fill the vacancy caused by the death of James Collinsworth, but the Texas Congress did not confirm the appointment, and instead elected Thomas Jefferson Rusk a few days after Houston left the presidency.

 Afterwards he resumed the practice of law in partnership with Houston, but died a few months later in Houston at the age of 37 and was buried at the city's Glendale Cemetery.

 Neither Collinsworth nor Birdsall ever convened the Supreme Court, the first session was held in January 1840, six months after Birdsall's death, with Rusk as chief justice.

-New York State Treasurer Alvah Hunt was Birdsall's brother-in-law.